2016 ANZ Championship season

 The 2016 ANZ Championship season was the ninth and last season of the ANZ Championship.
 The season began on 1 April 2016 and concluded on 4 July 2016.
 Southern Steel were minor premiers.
-However they subsequently lost the New Zealand Conference Final to and were defeated in the semi-finals by Queensland Firebirds.
+However they subsequently lost the New Zealand Conference Final to Waikato Bay of Plenty Magic and were defeated in the semi-finals by Queensland Firebirds.
 With a team coached by Roselee Jencke, captained by Laura Geitz and featuring Romelda Aiken, Clare McMeniman and Kim Ravaillion, Firebirds won the Australian Conference, the Challenge Trophy and the overall championship.
 Firebirds became the first and only team to retain the title.
 In a repeat of 2015, Firebirds defeated New South Wales Swifts in both the Australian Conference Final and the Grand Final.